cindykandie/cindykandie/README.md

 I'm a dedicated frontend developer with a strong focus on ReactJs.
 I love building intuitive and visually appealing user interfaces that provide seamless user experiences.
 My goal is to create engaging web applications that make a positive impact.
 You can check out [my blog here](https://cindykandie.hashnode.dev/), I try to write as much and often as I can.

 ### 🔧 Skills and Expertise
-- Frontend Development: React, JavaScript, HTML, CSS, React, Redux, Angular, Vue
+- Frontend Development: React, React Native, JavaScript, HTML, CSS, React, Redux, Angular, Vue
-- UI/UX Design: Wireframing, Prototyping, Responsive Design, Figma
 - Version Control: Git, GitHub
 - Project Management: Agile, Scrum

 ### 🚀 Projects
 - [Joke Simulator](https://github.com/cindykandie/jokes-simulator): A collabrative responsive joke platfom website built with React and Redux.
 Features include joke listings, display, creation, and user authentication.
 - [Kamident Clinic](https://kamident.vercel.app): A dental clinic platform built using React and PHP.
-Allows users to book, call, and interact with dentists in real time.
+Allows users to book, call, and interact with dentists in real-time.

 ### 📫 Contact Me
 I'm always open to new opportunities and collaborations.
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/cindykandie/).
 Let's connect and discuss how we can work together to build amazing experiences!